alpr21/deepstack_alpr_models/lplate_char/README.md

-Trained on color licence plate photos skewed anywhere from 0 to 30 degrees.
-Trained on a cropped licence plate (see lplate model).
-Trained on approximately 250 tagged plate photos using yolov5m.
+Model was trained on color licence plate photos skewed anywhere from 0 to 30 degrees.
+Must be used on a cropped licence plate (see lplate model).
+Trained on approximately 250 tagged plate photos, most in the USA NE, using yolov5m.